meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 ## Acknowledgement

 This tutorial is inspired by [leaderboard tasks implementation on the lm_evaluation_harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard) created by Huggingface 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) team.

-## Conclusion

-This tutorial provides a detailed guide on how to reproduce the Meta Llama 3.1 evaluation metrics using the lm-evaluation-harness and our 3.1 evals datasets.
-By following the steps outlined, users can replicate our evaluation process for specific tasks and compare their results with our reported metrics.
-While slight variations in results are expected due to differences in implementation and model behavior, this guide aims to provide a transparent and reproducible method for evaluating Meta Llama 3 models.